-Chase Sapphire Preferred – Best International Credit Card
+Chase Sapphire Preferred Card – The Best International Credit Card

 Arguably the best travel rewards card is the Chase Sapphire Preferred.
-The Chase Sapphire Preferred review recently raised its bonus to 80,000 points ($1000 at least in award travel) which is the largest public bonus offered on this popular travel card.
+The Chase Sapphire Preferred review shows how the 60,000 point bonus (worth $750 in award travel) can be maximized.
+This bonus is earned after spending $4,000 in the first 3 months of account opening.
 You will also receive 2x points on travel and dining purchases making it a great option for purchasing airline flight tickets.